HM-130/NASA-asteroid-analysis/README.md

 - **Languages and Libraries**: Python (`pandas`, `matplotlib`, `numpy`, `scikit-learn`)
 - **Tools**: Jupyter Notebooks for data handling and visualization

+## Project Files
+- [Analysis Notebook](analysis.ipynb): The main analysis performed on asteroid data.
+- [Sample Data](sample_data.csv): A sample of the asteroid data used in the analysis.

 This project demonstrates a strong foundational understanding of data analysis, statistical modeling, and visualization techniques in Python.